RealBrubru/Lock.iOS-OSX/README.md

 }
 ```

-> This is required to be able to return back to your application when authenticating with Safari (or native integration with FB or Twitter if used).
-This call checks the URL and handles all that have the custom scheme defined before.
+> This is required to be able to return back to your application when authenticating with Safari (or native integration with FB or Twitter).
+This call checks the URL and handles them if their scheme matches the custom scheme defined earlier.

 ## Usage

-If you are working in Objective-C, first import __Lock__ header:
+If you are working in Objective-C, first import __Lock__ header

 ```objc
 #import <Lock/Lock.h>